sustainability-our-core-impact-louise-and-friend

 Driving innovation in hearing healthcare: inside our research centers

 Their researchers and scientists continuously push the boundaries of what is possible in hearing healthcare through cutting-edge research and the development of advanced technologies, including artificial intelligence.
-Additionally, both centres actively collaborate with universities and other educational institutions, fostering a dynamic environment of knowledge exchange and innovation.
+Both centres actively collaborate with universities and other educational institutions, fostering a dynamic environment of knowledge exchange and innovation.

 eriksholm